 Another thing to think about ….
 75 years ago, the American population felt that the telephone was an expensive luxury and not crucial to business growth.
 That sentiment continued for 30 years.
-As social communication trends changed, and expenses decreased – businesses changed to insure profitability.
-Use of the Internet will only increase in the next ten years.
+As social communication trends changed, and expenses decreased – businesses changed to ensure profitability.
+The use of the Internet will only increase in the next ten years.

-The flashy graphics and catchy text you see on websites is only about 20% of what goes into developing the site.
-Behind all those pretty pages are codes and tags, specifically written to attain a higher placement in search engine, making the pages load faster and be more user friendly.
+The flashy graphics and catchy text you see on websites are only about 20% of what goes into developing the site.
+Behind all those pretty pages are codes and tags, specifically written to attain a higher placement in search engines, making the pages load faster and be more user-friendly.
 Most beginners lack knowledge in the proper usage of codes and scripts, nor are they up to date on search engine optimization.
 If you have a pretty web site, but no one can find it, you lose an enormous amount of marketing power.

 It is important to recognize that a website is NOT just an advertising investment.
-It compliments and empowers your advertising efforts.
-Ads are the property of the advertising vendor, and are a revolving cost to a company.
+It complements and empowers your advertising efforts.
+Ads are the property of the advertising vendor and are a revolving cost to a company.
 You buy an ad for a specific amount of time – and then the ad is gone.